bowser-js/bowser/README.md

 # Use cases

-First of all let's require the lib to the project:
+First of all, require the library:

 ```
-const Bowser = require('bowser')
+const Bowser = require('bowser');
 ```

 ## Browser props detection